PagerDuty/incident-response-docs/docs/after/post_mortem_process.md

         * Identify the Incident Commander and Scribe in this list.

 1. Populate the postmortem with more detailed information.
     * For each item in the timeline, identify a metric, or some third-party page where the data came from.
-This could be a link to a Datadog graph, a SumoLogic search, a Tweet, etc. Anything which shows the data point you're trying to illustrate in the timeline.
+This could be a link to a Datadog graph, a SumoLogic search, a tweet, etc. Anything which shows the data point you're trying to illustrate in the timeline.
     * Add a link to the incident call recording.

 1. Perform an analysis of the incident.